Comparison of Puma Biotechnology Inc. (PBYI) and Novan Inc. (NASDAQ:NOVN) | New Business Observer

 |216.87%

-For the past year Puma Biotechnology Inc. has -52.58% weaker performance while Novan Inc. has 216.87% stronger performance.
+For the past year Puma Biotechnology Inc. had bearish trend while Novan Inc. had bullish trend.

 Summary

-Novan Inc. beats Puma Biotechnology Inc. on 4 of the 7 factors.
+Novan Inc. beats on 4 of the 7 factors Puma Biotechnology Inc.

 Puma Biotechnology, Inc., a biopharmaceutical company, focuses on the development and commercialization of products to improve cancer care.
 Its drug candidates include PB272 (neratinib (oral)) for the treatment of early stage breast cancer, metastatic breast cancer, non-small cell lung cancer, HER2 mutation-positive solid tumors, and HER2-mutated non-amplified breast cancer; and PB272 (neratinib (intravenous)).
 The company also develops PB357, an orally administered agent that is an irreversible tyrosine kinase inhibitor that blocks signal transduction through the epidermal growth factor receptors, HER1, HER2, and HER4.
 It has a license agreement with Pfizer, Inc. for the development, manufacture, and commercialization of PB272 neratinib (oral), PB272 neratinib (intravenous), PB357, and certain related compounds.
 Puma Biotechnology, Inc. was founded in 2010 and is headquartered in Los Angeles, California.